jcng75/s5/docs/architecture/index.md

 ![s3-website-architecture](s3-website-project-architecture.jpg)

 # Requirements
-To understand the architecture diagram, requirements must first be established.
-In this project, we hope to do the following:
+To understand the architecture diagram, we must first establish the requirements.
+In this project, we aim to:
 - Create an S3 bucket that can host a static website
-- The website can be accessed by the public
+- Ensure the website is publicly accessible
-- The bucket contents can only be modified by users with granted permissions
+- Restrict bucket content modifications to authorized users
-- Ensure malicious content is not being store in the bucket
+- Prevent the storage of malicious content in the bucket
-- The account owner must be alerted if malicious files have been uploaded
+- Alert the account owner if malicious files are uploaded

 # Functionality
-In conjunction with requirements, user functionality must be identitified:
+In addition to the requirements, we must identify user functionalities:
-- User can upload files via Python SDK
+- Users can upload files via the Python SDK
-- User can access the S3 website through the internet
+- Users can access the S3 website through the internet
-- User can view emails of identified vulnerabilities
+- Users can receive emails about identified vulnerabilities

 # Architecture Breakdown
 **Components**

 *S3*
-  - A bucket that is used to host our static website
+  - A bucket used to host our static website
-  - Publicly accessible via Internet
+  - Publicly accessible via the internet
-  - Uploads are limited to IAM roles
+  - Uploads are restricted to IAM roles

 *IAM*
-  - Creates an IAM role that is assume to the user
+  - Creates an IAM role that users can assume
-  - This role contains a policy that grants access to S3 actions
+  - This role includes a policy granting access to S3 actions

 *GuardDuty*
-  - Initiates scans on S3 bucket for malicious files
+  - Scans the S3 bucket for malicious files
-  - If malicious, triggers to an event
+  - Triggers an event if malicious files are detected

 *EventBridge*
-  - Used to retrieve critical alerts from GuardDuty
+  - Retrieves critical alerts from GuardDuty
-  - Once retrieved, the information triggers an SNS push
+  - Triggers an SNS push with the retrieved information

 *SNS*
-  - SNS subscription created to alert email
+  - Creates an SNS subscription to send alerts via email
-  - SNS topic is made to include subscription protocol
+  - Defines an SNS topic to include the subscription protocol
-  - User will be emailed once trigger goes off from EventBridge
+  - Sends an email to the user when EventBridge triggers an alert

 # Benefits
 This architecture offers several advantages: